Skip To Content

 What is the ‘Axis of Resistance’?

-The “Axis of Resistance” refers to the militant groups backed by Iran who have all vowed to destroy Israel.
-The group includes Hezbollah in Lebanon (known as the world’s most heavily armed non-state group), Hamas in Gaza, the Houthis in Yemen, the Syrian government and groups of Iraqi militias.
+The “Axis of Resistance” refers to Iran-backed militant groups, most of which have vowed to destroy Israel.
+The group includes Hezbollah in Lebanon, Iran’s largest proxy, which is also known as the world’s most heavily armed non-state group.
+It also includes Hamas in Gaza, the Houthis in Yemen, the Syrian government and groups of Iraqi militias.

 In the past these groups have attacked Israel, but also other targets, including Saudi Arabia and U.S. interests in the Middle East.
 After Hamas’ Oct.
 7 attack, these groups launched attacks of their own against Israel.